 What are Binary Options?

-very risky bet.
+Binary options are a very risky bet.

 It’s an all-or-nothing proposition in which you bet on the performance of an underlying asset – a currency or a stock, for example.
 The deal promises quick money: you are supposed to receive a predetermined payout, sometimes within minutes or even seconds.
 Or you lose your money altogether.
-But in many instances, no actual trading takes place – the pitch is just a con to steal your money.

 How They Work